-- When nested loops start executing, the outer loop starts first: initialization of its control variable is performed and after checking for end of the loop, the code in its body is executed.
+- When nested loops start executing, the outer loop starts first: initialization of its control variable is performed and after checking for the end of the loop, the code in its body is executed.

 - After that, the inner loop is executed.
-The control variable's start position is initialized, a check for end of the loop is made and the code in its body is executed.
+The control variable's start position is initialized, a check for the end of the loop is made and the code in its body is executed.

-- When the set value for end of the loop is reached, the program goes back one step up and continues executing the previous outer loop.
-The control variable of the outer loop changes with one step, a check is made to see if the condition for end of the loop is met and a new execution of the nested (inner) loop is started.
+- When the set value for the end of the loop is reached, the program goes back one step up and continues executing the previous outer loop.
+The control variable of the outer loop changes with one step, a check is made to see if the condition for the end of the loop is met and a new execution of the nested (inner) loop is started.